Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: End-to-end Signal Flow

 \item \textbf{Alice DSP:} The quadrature samples undergo digital upsampling and pulse shaping, confining the spectral content within the available bandwidth.
 Furthermore, a digital pre-emphasis filter is employed to compensate for the non-flat frequency response of the electrical TX path.
 To facilitate carrier recovery, the quantum signal is multiplexed with a pilot tone.

 \item \textbf{Optical modulation:} The digital waveform is converted into analog driving voltages for the IQ modulator by means of a DAC.
 The modulator is biased via Thermo-Optical Phase Shifters (TOPS) to ensure optimal performance.
 Specifically, the $I$ and $Q$ branches are biased at their minima to suppress the carrier, while the relative phase is stabilized at $90^{\circ}$.
+Biasing is performed during operation via an automatic control loop.
 Following modulation, the optical power is monitored via a photodiode.
 The signal is subsequently attenuated using a VOA to reach the target modulation variance.

 \item \textbf{Synchronization:} The LO is frequency-stabilized with respect to the signal carrier by means of a pilot tone processed within a proportional–integral–derivative (PID) control loop.
-Clock synchronization is achieved through a dedicated synchronization pilot tone, which is used to estimate and compensate for both clock offsets and frequency drifts.
+Clock synchronization is achieved through a second synchronization pilot tone, which is used to estimate and compensate for both clock offsets and frequency drifts \cite{Chin2022DigitalSyncCVQKD}.

 \item \textbf{Coherent detection:} At the receiver, the incoming quantum signal interferes with a LO in a dual-polarization $90^{\circ}$ optical hybrid.
 The resulting optical outputs are detected by a dual-polarization balanced receiver and digitized by an ADC.